 - Are You Eligible To Claim Compensation After A Emergency Services Vehicle Accident?

 - Direct Line Car Insurance Claims Guide

 - Are You Eligible To Make A Car Accident on A Bend in the Road Compensation Claim?

 - How To Claim Compensation For a Garage Or Motor Vehicle Repair Accident?

 Car Accident Injury Claim Time Limits Statistics

 According to the provisional statistics for road casualties in Great Britain for 2020, there were estimated to be 1,472 people killed on our roads in 2020.
 It could be prudent to note that 4 months of this period was subject to the national lockdowns.
 Further to this, an estimated 23,486 people were killed or seriously injured, while there were 115,333 total casualties of every severity.
 Again it may be prudent to remember that there was a reduction in traffic of 21% in the period.
-You can see how these statistics compare to the previous years when there was no national lockdown below.

 The total road casualties by road user can be broken down as follows.
 Please remember that these are provisional figures.

 - In 2019, there were 89,331 car occupants injured on UK roads, while in 2020, there were estimated to be 64,112